harrycresswell/hc/content/page/about.md

 If you are here for the first time, I made this site as a place to share my experience of **designing and coding websites**.

-You might also find me nattering about content strategy, learning how to write and **building a business around your lifestyle**.
+You will also find me writing about **building a successful solo business around your lifestyle**.
+That means a business of one, where you are in charge.
+I figured I probably have a few tips seeing as I've done it myself.

-You'll also find notes on **everything I'm learning from books, articles and various other material**.
+I'm also using it as a place to store my notes on **everything I'm learning from books, articles and various other material**.
 Hopefully you might pick up some useful lessons whilst you're here.

 ## A little more about me

 I started teaching myself design and code in 2006 whilst I was studying art.

-I tried a *"real job"* in Insurance after graduating, but quit in 2010 to focus on **making websites for a living**.
+I tried a *"real job"* in Insurance after graduating, but in 2010 I quit to focus on **making websites for a living**.
 I quickly realised my time was better spent doing something I enjoyed — helping people solve problems with design.

-I now spend my time between London and Hamburg, where **I work remotely** with a handful of clients.
+My **mission for 2017** is to utilise my **background in art** (which I often neglect) combined with my skills as a developer to help others achieve their goals.

+Right now i'm living between London and Hamburg where **I work remotely** with a handful of clients.
 When i'm not at my desk I enjoy **screen printing, painting, yoga, climbing and hiking**.
-I'm constantly learning and experiencing new things; German being my lasted endeavour.

 {{< img class="image-wrapper" src="about-me.jpg" caption="Hi nice to meet you." >}}

 ## Where to go next

 There are a few places to go from here.
-You can [read some of my articles](http://localhost:1313/articles/) or [check out my bookshelf](http://localhost:1313/reading/) where I keep notes on the things I'm learning.
+You can [read some of my articles](http://localhost:1313/articles/) or [check out my reading list](http://localhost:1313/reading/) where I keep notes on the things I'm learning.

 You can also follow me on [Twitter](https://twitter.com/harrycresswell) or see my full resume on [LinkedIn](https://uk.linkedin.com/in/harrycresswell
 ).